Graduate Outcomes Survey 2018/19 (full-time UK students)

 This module will:

 In Year 4, you'll complete a major individual project drawing on all of the skills and knowledge assimilated so far.
-You'll continue with three core modules relating to your specialism, including NEMS (Nanoelectromechanical systems) and Smart Materials.
-You'll also have a free choice of one further option module to allow you to tailor your programme to your skills, interests and career goals.
+You'll continue with core modules relating to your specialism, including NEMS (Nanoelectromechanical systems) and Smart Materials.
+You'll also have a choice of option modules to allow you to tailor your programme to your skills, interests and career goals.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.